Skip to main content

 Settlement State Reference

-InstructedSettlement has been created and is queued for processing.
+InstructedSettlement has been created on-chain and is queued for processing.

 Compliance CheckingCompliance checks are running against parties and wallets.

 Compliance ClearedAll compliance checks passed.
-Ready to proceed.
+Compliance attested on-chain.

-Awaiting DepositsWaiting for parties to deposit assets into escrow.
+Awaiting DepositsWaiting for parties to deposit assets to escrow contracts.

-Rolled BackSettlement was reversed.
+Rolled BackSettlement reversed.
 All locked assets returned to original owners.

 Roles and Permissions